mawinkler/moadsd-ng-server/README.md

 **Restore Settings**

-If you want to overwrite your current configuration with a backuped one do the following.
+If you want to *overwrite* your current configuration with a backuped one do the following.
 ```shell
 ./settings-restore.sh <backup-YYYY-MM-DD_HH-MM>
 ./start.sh
 cd ~/moadsd-ng
 ```
-And finally run the configurator via the menu.

-If you're restarting from scratch or killed the workdir, it's a little more complicated because we need to fetch moadsd-ng.
+If you're *restarting from scratch or killed the workdir*, it's a little more complicated because we need to fetch moadsd-ng.
 ```shell
 ./build.sh
 ./start.sh